 - Do I have to have completed the second semester of physics before taking the MCAT?
 (A similar question is whether one needs to complete a course in Physiology, or Chem 210DL before the MCAT.)

-- I have a 29 on the MCAT and an 8 on verbal reasoning?
-Do I need to retake it?
+- I have a low score on a section of the MCAT?
+Do I need to retake the MCAT?

 - I’m sure I want to be a doctor, but I won’t have time to volunteer with patients or shadow until after I apply to med schools.
 Is that ok?